jon-acker/dpc-workshop/README.md

 We are aiming to build a booking API for this service (although we will start by creating purely the domain model)

-Customers book a delivery with DeliverTo giving the time they want the item to be picked up, pickup address and destination.
+Customers book a delivery with DeliverTo giving the time they want the item to be picked up, *pickup address* and *dropoff address*.

 DeliverTo takes the bookings for deliveries and schedules its couriers according to business rules.

-DeliverTo tries to schedule a courier and sends a message back to the Customer with a confirmation or rejection.
+DeliverTo tries to schedule a courier and sends a message back to the customer with a confirmation or rejection.

 The system schedules the courier with details of what address to pick up from, the time pickup was booked for and the address to delivery it to
 (The mechanism for making the courier of the updates to their schedule is beyond the scope of this exercise)

-If more than one courier can make it to the pickup address on time - the courier closest to the pickup is be scheduled to pickup.
+If more than one courier can make it to the pickup address on time - the courier closest to the pickup address is scheduled to pickup.

 If couriers cannot make it to the pickup address on time - the customer is told that booking cannot be taken.